This problem also affects the 2002-2008 Rolls-Royce Phantom.

 - Weak battery - A weak battery can prevent the parking brake from releasing.
 You most likely experience other electrical problems as well if your BMW is not holding a charge.
 Follow this guide to learn how to replace a BMW battery.

-- Parking Brake Actuator - Gear inside the parking brake actuator can break.
+- Parking Brake Actuator - The gear inside the parking brake actuator can break.
 A common problem on BMW with electronic brakes that triggers the yellow PARK light to stay on.

 The parking brake actuator can fail and is one of the most common failures.
 The gear inside the parking brake actuator that engages and disengages the parking brakes can break.